natashajoann/Portfolio/_posts/2020-07-17-a-few-things-every-freelancer-needs-to-know-before-their-first-project.md

 ![@_jopaterson](/uploads/img-7855.jpeg "@_jopaterson"){: width="828" height="728"}

-### Stay organized from the beginning...without paying for any online services.&nbsp;
+### Stay organized from the beginning…without paying for any online services.&nbsp;

 &nbsp;

-Anyone else been confused by the complexity of Notion.io or frustrated with Asana boards?&nbsp; Instead try...&nbsp;
+Anyone else been confused by the complexity of Notion.io or frustrated with Asana boards?&nbsp; Instead try…&nbsp;

 &nbsp;